 This particular client was in the process of tearing up the existing floors in the space to install brand new hard wood flooring, but did not want to wait before starting the railing project.
 They really loved the idea of a modern design and we quickly got to work in putting together some design ideas and pricing estimates to give them a better idea of what the final product would potentially look like.
 Once we had an idea in mind we were able to finalize the pricing, as well as begin the next phase of the project.

-We scheduled a time to come out and measure the entire are that the guard needed to go in but prior to that we asked the couple to see if they can have their contractor remove the existing railing.
-When we come in to measure we need the final surface and to know exactly where the railing will sit.
-We spend a great deal of time measuring to make sure that when we do come to install – all the angles add up to a smooth and quick installation without any modifications.
+We scheduled a time to come out and measure the entire area that the guard would need to go into, but prior to that we asked the client to have their contractor remove the existing railing.
+We needed to make sure that we would be measuring the final surface when we came to take our measurements to ensure that we knew exactly where and how the railing would sit.
+We spend a great deal of time measuring to make sure that when we do come to do the final install – all the angles add up to a smooth and quick installation without any modifications.

 What do you think of the final design?